geobtaa/metadata/docs/recipes/py_arcgis_hub.md

 2. Click the **Choose file** button and select the current date's **primary** CSV from the **outputs** folder.
 (No need to run the build_uploads script - just use the harvest script's output directly!)
 Click through to start the import.
 3. Next, navigate to the **Admin Tools** menu and select **Import Distributions**.
 Name the import "**[Ticket #]-ArcHubs Harvest-YYYY-MM-DD-Distributions**". *Note*: you must import the Primary CSV before the Distributions CSV.
 4. Click the **Choose file** button and select the current date's **distributions** CSV from the **outputs** folder (again, NOT distributions-uploads, just [date]-distributions).
 Click through to start the import.
 5. Unlike a difference upload, a full upload does not unpublish records that have been removed from their parent hubs.
 This must be done manually.
-(Details in progress.)
+After completing the upload, view the list of all published ArcGIS Hub records, and unpublish any whose date accessioned field is older than several weeks.

 ## Troubleshooting